danclaudino/Projection-based_Embedding/README.md

 # Projection-based Embedding with SPADE orbitals

-Python script and modules to run projection-based embedding calculations using SPADE orbitals
+Python scripts and modules to run projection-based embedding calculations using SPADE orbitals

 ## Requirements